FS-Driverless/Formula-Student-Driverless-Simulator/README.md

 `/ros` is a ROS workspace that contains the `fsds_ros_bridge`.
 This node can connect 1 autonomous system with the simulated world.

+`/python` is a python client to connect with the simulator.

 `/AirSim` is a slimmed-down, hard-fork of the [AirSim](https://github.com/microsoft/AirSim) project.
-There is only code located that is shared between operator, ros-bridge and UE4 plugin.
+There is only code located that is shared between ros-bridge and UE4 plugin.
 When AirSim is compiled, the AirLib binaries are placed within `/UE4Project/Plugins/AirSim/Source/AirLib`.

 `/operator` is the simulation control system.